10 Fun Ferret Facts

 The best nutrition for ferrets consists of raw meat, bones, and organs; mostly from rodents such as rats and mice.
 The ferret digestive system is very fast, which makes them unable to process fibers; and that is why meat is the best for them.
 Besides raw food, pet ferrets can also eat specially-made, quality ferret or cat kibble.

 Ferrets can easily adapt to your way of life.
 Ferrets sleep most of the day (18-20 hours) and are most active in the morning and the evening.
 Ferrets can sleep so deeply that they may appear dead.
-That is called a “Dead Ferret Sleep.”
+That is called “Dead Ferret Sleep.”
 Many new ferret owners have rushed to pet hospitals, thinking their ferret was dead; and then, suddenly, the ferret woke up.

 9. Ferrets are Energetic